rhasspy/piper/README.md

+DISCLAIMER: This a messy "fork" of piper tts that doesnt use espeak or piper-phonemizer because we wanna keep it MIT.
+The phone conversion is not nearly perfect but it should work for simple applications.
+See the ipa.data file if you have words that are not recognized.

 ![Piper logo](etc/logo.png)

 A fast, local neural text to speech system that sounds great and is optimized for the Raspberry Pi 4.